Loose dogs are a common occurrence here in rural NC.

 I believe that staying calm and taking a deep breath can defuse a potentially dangerous situation.

-In the walk recorded below, he had been walking with us for about 5 minutes at which point I knew that I could safely pull out my cellphone and record our little pack walk.
+At that point, I knew I could safely pull out my cellphone and record our little pack walk.

 It ended up being an interesting, fun encounter!